What is the RYA?

 I need to cancel my booking on a theory course, what's involved?

 Given the limited number of places on each course, in principle bookings are final and the fee is payable and non-refundable as soon as the invoice is issued.
-If you have to cancel because of illness, we’ll do our best to accommodate you on another course, in other words your fee will be credited to a future course.
+If you have to cancel because of illness, a serious life event or force majeure, we’ll do our best to accommodate you on another course, in other words your fee will be credited to a future course.